 National Seniors Day is October 1

 This is an occasion for all Canadians to join in celebrating older adults across Canada—whether a parent, a co-worker, a neighbour or a friend.
-The Government of Canada is proud to acknowledge the contributions of older adults in Canada have made and continue to make to our families, communities and society.
+The Government of Canada is proud to acknowledge the contributions that older adults in Canada have made and continue to make to our families, communities and society.

 It is easy to show your respect and gratitude for the older adults in your life.
 There are many ways to thank seniors for their contributions and to show them just how much they are appreciated.
 Here are just a few: